This policy outlines school council responsibilities regarding the decision to operate or establish an Outside School Hours Care (OSHC) service.

 National Quality Framework for Early Childhood Education and Care

 The National Quality Framework provides a national approach to regulation, assessment and quality improvement for early childhood education services (including OSHC) across Australia.
 The NQF includes:

 - a regulatory authority in each state and territory responsible for the approval, monitoring and quality assessment of services in their state or territory

-- a national body, the , which guides the implementation of the NQF and works with regulatory authorities.
+- a national body, the Australian Children's Education and Care Quality Authority , which guides the implementation of the NQF and works with regulatory authorities.